 - Powerful Teaching: Unleash the Science of Learning

-NarayanKripa Sundararajan (@KripaSundar) is ISTE’s learning science specialist and manages the Course of Mind project.
-She loves learning, learning about learning, and sharing what she learned - so much that she earned her PhD in Educational Psychology and has published a few research articles.
+NarayanKripa Sundararajan (@KripaSundar) is a learning science specialist.
+She loves learning, learning about learning, and sharing what she learned — so much that she earned her doctorate in educational psychology and has published a few research articles.
 Now, she spends her time plotting how to spread the love of learning sciences wider.

 This blog post is part of the Course of Mind project, an ISTE initiative made possible in part by a grant from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
 Tell us what you’ve learned and your story @courseofmind.